cyscale/cyscale.com/src/markdown/blog/2023-11-02-introducing-cyscale’s-ai-powered-security-assistant-making-cloud-security-more-intuitive.md

   - News
   - Product
 date: 2023-11-02T13:00:05.768Z
-description: Cyscale is excited to give a first glimpse into the potential enabled by generative AI and Large Language Models (LLM),  unveiling our AI-powered Security Assistant, which makes cloud security as intuitive as asking a question.
+description: Cyscale gives a first glimpse into our AI-powered Security Assistant, which makes cloud security as intuitive as asking a question.
-seoDescription: Cyscale is excited to give a first glimpse into the potential enabled by generative AI and Large Language Models (LLM),  unveiling our AI-powered Security Assistant, which makes cloud security as intuitive as asking a question.
+seoDescription: Cyscale gives a first glimpse into our AI-powered Security Assistant, which makes cloud security as intuitive as asking a question.
 featuredpost: true
 featuredimage: /img/aipowered-security-assistant.png
 tableOfContents: false